 (N) Testing:

-(1) Performance testing when/if required by this permit or required by the NDEQ shall be completed as follows:
+(1) Performance testing if required by this permit or required by the NDEQ shall be completed as follows:

 (a) The permittee shall provide the NDEQ at least thirty (30) days written notice prior to testing to afford the NDEQ an opportunity to have an observer present.
 The NDEQ may, in writing, approve a notice of less than 30 days.
 If the testing is pursuant to an underlying requirement contained in a federal rule, the notice provisions of the underlying requirement apply (Title 129, Chapter 34, Section 003).

-(b) The permittee shall provide the NDEQ with an emissions testing notification with the following information at least thirty (30) days prior to testing (Title 129, Chapter 34, Section 003).
+(b) The notification required by Condition I.(N)(1)(a) shall include the following (Title 129, Chapter 34, Section 003):

 (i) Facility Name, Address and FID number.